I’m about to hit a 1000 days streak on MyFitnessPal, an app to track calorie intake and macros. So I thought it was time to write about this topic.

-People that want to lose weight tend to start working out rather than stop eating too much.
+People who want to lose weight tend to start working out rather than to stop eating too much.
 Although sports are good for health, it makes a marginal difference for weight loss.
 Running for 30 minutes burns 300 calories.
 That’s two beers, one avocado or four slices of bread.

 That’s not effective.

-If you really want to achieve something, you should probably focus on your calories intake.
+If you really want to achieve something, you should probably focus on calorie intake.
 This applies whether you want to gain, lose or maintain weight.

 You can calculate your maintenance calories with with this tool.

 You should be in an energy surplus for that.
 If your calorie intake is above your maintenance calories, you will gain weight on that given day.

 All the energy that’s not burned by your body will be stored as fat.
 That’s just a couple of grams, so it’s not visible.
 But over time, it’s visible.

 1 kilo of body fat is 7700 calories.
 This means that if you are in an 500 calories surplus for 15 days, you will add 1 kilo of body fat (in theory).

 When you have an unhealthy high BMI or if you are working out to get in better shape, you want to lose weight.